xoกองทัพอากาศไทย - Royal Thai Air Force

 Cobra Gold

-Annual Cobra Gold exercise was in 1987, initially limited to Thailand, and US forces (USAF,
+ual Cobra Gold exercise was in 1987, initially limited to Thailand, and US forces (USAF, Marines, Navy)

 editions included Army troops from Indonesia, Japan, Singapore and South Korea.